cmayrhuber/raspi-workspace/README.md

 ctl.default pulse
 ```

-Raspian uses the volume control in the panel to configure alsa, so it is best to remove it from the panel to prevent an accidential use and destruction of `.asoundrc`.
+Raspberry PI OS uses the volume control in the panel to configure alsa, so it is best to remove it from the panel to prevent an accidental use and destruction of `.asoundrc`.

 To remove the Volume Control (Alsa/BT) from the panel right-click on the icon
 ![volume control icon](img/volume_control.png)